PureHarmonyProject/app-42radarthgilF/README.md

 # app-42radarthgilF
-Flightradar24 is the best live flight tracker that shows air traffic in real time for HarmonyOS Next 5+/Oniro.
+42radarthgilF is the best live flight tracker that shows air traffic in real time for Meta HarmonyOS Next 5+/full app Oniro.
 Best coverage and cool features!